-Kerala is home to unbelievably unique, and majority of them are located in Thrissur.
+Kerala is home to unbelievably unique, and a majority of them are located in Thrissur.
 While one is about a 1000 years old, others will have priests reciting the Bhagavad Gita 24*7, while some are massive and spread across 9 acres of land, others will have the most interesting stories behind their origin.
 So, to help you decide which Thrissur temples you must visit, we have prepared a list of the ten most significant ones.

 1. Kodungallur Sree Kurumba Bhagavathi Temple